snandasena/traffic-sign-classifier/README.md

 Dataset Summary & Exploration
 ---

-This dataset is indluded German traffic signs.
+This dataset includes German traffic signs.
 Following is the summary of the data set.

 Summary |       |
 ----------------------------|----|